The BIG IDEA

-One day at lunch Jon asked Ivan about his religious background.
+One day Jon asked Ivan about his religious background.
 It was a lot easier than he thought!
-Ivan told Jon his mother took him to church once in awhile as he was growing up.
+Ivan told Jon his mother took him to church once in a while as he was growing up.
 But that was about it.
 Yet Ivan seemed interested in spiritual things and asked Jon questions about what he believes.
 Jon thinks it would be a good idea to talk to Ivan about what it means to have a relationship with Jesus, but he wonders how to do that.
 What would you tell him?

 Help them think through ideas of how they could relate to Ivan if they were Jon.
 They might say things like; sharing their personal story; answering questions about the Bible; taking him to church or telling him about Cru.
 We hope this study will take the students even further by sharing actual steps in how to know Christ personally.

 WHAT DOES GOD SAY ABOUT THIS?